 column 3=column 1−column 2

-Define the matrix C as containing just the linearly independent columns of A, i.e. C’s columns are a basis for colsp(A).
+This means that C’s columns are a basis for colsp(A).
 Notice that C is a 5×2 matrix; its number of columns is equal to the rank of A.

 C=⎣⎡503613−1420⎦⎤

-I’d like to produce a “mixing” matrix R such that A=CR.
-Here, R will tell us how to “mix” the columns of C (which are linearly independent) to produce the columns of A. Since A is 5×3 and C is 5×2, R must be 2×3 in order for the dimensions to work out.
+I’d like to produce a matrix R such that A=CR.
+R will tell us how to “mix” the columns of C (which are linearly independent) to produce the columns of A. Since A is 5×3 and C is 5×2, R must be 2×3 in order for the dimensions to work out.

 Column 1 of A is just 1(column 1 of C)